kamataak/bspam/README.md

 can be estimated analytically or via bootstrap, except when `est = "bayes"`, in which case posterior standard deviations are reported.

+When `se = "bootstrap"` is used, the number of bootstrap replications can be controlled with the `bootstrap` argument (default = 100).
+The `failsafe` argument can be used to specify the number of retry attempts for failed bootstrap samples.

 In addition to standard scoring, the `scoring()` function supports **censored (truncated) response data** by setting `censoring = TRUE` and